 Can I use LangSmith for cost tracking?

 The LLM monitoring space in 2026 is simpler than it looks.
-Most tools are observability-first; only one is cost-first.
-Most target Python/JS enterprise teams; only one is language-agnostic by design.
+Most tools are observability-first.
+Only one is cost-first.
+Most target Python/JS enterprise teams.
+Only one is language-agnostic by design.

-Sources: Helicone acquisition: Mintlify blog, March 2026 | Langfuse community data | Portkey LLMs in Production Report | Provider pricing pages, all verified June 2026.
+Sources: Flexera 2023 State of the Cloud Report | CloudZero Cloud Cost Intelligence Report, 2024 | McKinsey State of AI 2024 | Stanford HAI AI Index 2025 | Gartner GenAI Predictions 2024 | Helicone acquisition: Mintlify blog, March 2026 (interested party - see disclosure above) | Langfuse community data | Portkey LLMs in Production Report | All pricing pages verified June 2026.

-About the authors: About → | Contact us →
+About the author: Zouhair Ait Oukhrib is the founder of Tokonomics.
+About → | Contact →